StephaneTurquay/metabase-arm64-docker/README.md

 docker compose up metabase -d
 ```
 > [!NOTE]
 > The `-d` flag stands for "detached" mode.
 This means that the Docker container runs in the background of your terminal.
-It does not receive input or display output, allowing you to continue using the terminal while Metabase is running.
+It does not receive input or display output, allowing you to continue using the terminal while Metabase runs.

 ### Access Metabase from your browser
 ```
 http://localhost:3000/
 ```
 > [!NOTE]
 > By default, Metabase runs on port 3000.
-If you have configured Metabase to run on a different port, make sure to adjust the URL accordingly.
+If you have set up Metabase to run on a different port, make sure to adjust the URL accordingly.

 ## Install using custom settings
 In the Quick Install section, we set up Metabase to run on port 3000 using a local H2 database.
 This setup is great for initial exploration, but it's important to note that the H2 database is primarily for trial purposes.
 It stores all your settings, questions, and dashboards, but isn't recommended for production use due to its limitations in scalability and durability.
 For more insights on why migrating from H2 is crucial for production environments, [check out this detailed guide on Metabase.com](https://www.metabase.com/docs/latest/installation-and-operation/migrating-from-h2).